cachemcclure/bitly_coding_challenge/readme.md

 streaming or batch processing environment (depending on how certain functions are implemented) and utilizes built-in libraries rather than including external dependencies.

 When you run the Docker image, you'll see that both methods are included in the output.
-They should both be the same, but there is an efficiency measure posted for each (in this case, a simple performance timer but the memory usage was also significantly better for the comprehensive solution in testing).
+The outputs should both be the same, but there is an efficiency measure posted for each (in this case, a simple performance timer but the memory usage was also significantly better for the comprehensive solution in testing).
 The output from the comprehensive step is also saved in the file named `final_output.json` in the `/code` directory on the Docker image in addition to being printed in the console.